livey/machine-learning-checklist/deep-learning-QA.md

       * if d > n, then one single layer is enough
       * finite-sample expressity of dnn (2*n+d)
   * shallow
-    * need exponential neurons
+    * need exponential neurons to fit for a function (not fit data samples. to fit data samples, only need 2*n+d parameters (limitted data sample universal bound))
     * large number of neurons need more data
+    * image classifiation tend to have wider network
   * deep
     * more expressible
     * less neurons